tybor/nextgen-gallery-voting/readme.txt

 PLEASE NOTE 2: The `/nextgen-gallery/view/gallery.php` template is used with the shortcode `[nggallery id=x]`.
 If you change the shortcode or specify a different template, you need to add the tag to the template you specify.

 = Can I make the voting look more like my theme =
 This plugin intentionally adds very little styling to the voting forms.
-It does provded plenty of classes and ids though, allowing you to style it to fit in with your site.
+It does provide plenty of classes and ids though, allowing you to style it to fit in with your site.

 = I update NextGEN GAllery, and voting has disappeared! = When you update NextGEN Gallery, it overwrites the templates in its `/view/` directory.
 This means you need to re-add the tag.
 If you want to prevent the overwriting in the future, you can move the templates to `wp-content/themes/[YOUR-THEME]/nggallery/`.